 What Is Google EAT?

 Google EAT stands for expertise, authoritativeness, and trustworthiness.
-The other E stands for an experience, which is a new criterion to assess the quality of search results.
+The other E stands for experience, which is a new criterion to assess the quality of search results.
 Now, the search results will be evaluated based on E-E-A-T, which are

 Google insists on the reliability of the information, especially on topics where information quality is critical.
 For example, any blog that covers topics related to medical advice and treatment must be written by medical practitioners with first-hand experience in practicing and treating.